 - A rack full of books on philosophy and history speaks of a person with a deep intellect.

 Each piece in the house gives clues on key aspects of the inhabitant’s personality and interests.
-What’s interesting to note is that you can also learn a lot about a person’s state of mind from how they keep their house.
+Additionally, you can learn a lot about a person’s state of mind from how they keep their house.

 A clean and well-organized home shows that the person living there, most likely, has a clear and disciplined mind.
-A domain that’s unkempt and full of clutter, on the other hand, is symptomatic of chaos or creative brilliance.
+A living space that’s unkempt and cluttered, on the other hand, is symptomatic of chaos and confusion.